 Whenever a new owner is added to your property, Search Console notifies all existing verified owners of the change.
-If you don't recognize the new owner, email that person; maybe it's an alternate email address of someone you know.
+If you don't recognize the new owner, email that person--maybe it's an alternate email address of someone you know.

 If the person doesn't answer, or if you're the only property owner and didn't add anyone else, it's possible that your site has been hacked, and someone is verifying ownership of your Search Console property in order to gain something.

-- Either visit the Webmasters Hacked! site and try to fix the problem yourself, or else contact a website security professional to help repair your site.
+- If you have been hacked, this is only a temporary solution.
+Even if you remove the token, a hacker can probably add it back, so you'll have to take the next step to secure and fix your site.
+Either visit the Webmasters Hacked! site and try to fix the problem yourself, or else contact a website security professional to help repair your site.